Share this

 Moreover, if you are facing H1B layoff, transferring yourself back to F1 is the easiest and least time-consuming way for you to secure your status in the U.S. H1B workers can change to F1 student status for study, and then switch back to H1B status for work upon finding new employment.

-Book a free consultation of transferring your H1B to F1
+Book a free consultation for transferring your H1B to F1

 References